Gift Guides

 He returns gifts because most of them solve a problem he already solved, usually better, for himself.
 When a man already owns a wallet he likes, a second wallet is not a gift, it is a decision he now has to make.
 The return is not rudeness.
 It is a man who is particular about a small number of things and indifferent about the rest.

 The fix is to stop competing with his own taste and start filling the space next to it.
-Pick consumables he will use up, or a category he is curious about but has not invested in, or the premium version of a thing he is too practical to buy for himself.
+Pick consumables he will use up, a category he is curious about but has not invested in, or the premium version of a thing he is too practical to buy himself.
 Our guide to hard-to-shop-for people goes deeper on the minimalist and the man who has everything, but the short version is the same: give him something he cannot easily replicate, not a slightly different copy of what he owns.

 Luxury gift ideas by type of man